Ylaaan/YNR/Virtualisation/Containers/Kubernetes/K8s_commands.md

 kubectl logs <pod-name>
 ```

-Options :
+Options:

-- Get logs from all containers in pod : `--all-containers`
+- Get logs from all containers in pod: `--all-containers`
-- Get logs from a delete pod : `--previous <pod-name>`
+- Get logs from a delete pod: `--previous <pod-name>`

 ## 🎛️Node commands🎛️